Statusnone420/PR-Dashboard/PLAN.md

 - Confirm enrichment cache is not exported.
 - Confirm cache contains compact summaries only.
-- Confirm no token/header is cached.
+- Confirm no token/header/token-derived identity is cached.
+- Confirm private repositories and token-used unknown-visibility responses are not cached.
 - Confirm Clear All removes enrichment cache.
-- Confirm Clear Token does not need to remove enrichment cache unless token-specific data was accidentally included.
-Prefer not storing token-specific data.
+- Confirm token save/change/clear removes enrichment cache.

 ## Risks